-Our goal at the FAMILIA Project of Mount Sinai Heart at the Icahn School of Medicine at Mount Sinai is to promote cardiovascular health in our city’s tiniest hearts while reducing their chances of developing risk factors for heart disease throughout their lives.
+Our goal at the FAMILIA Project of Mount Sinai Fuster Heart Hospital at the Icahn School of Medicine at Mount Sinai is to promote cardiovascular health in our city’s tiniest hearts while reducing their chances of developing risk factors for heart disease throughout their lives.

 The FAMILIA Project is our pioneering educational initiative providing early childhood heart-health intervention and education program for three- to five-year old preschoolers and their parents and caregivers.
 We focus on children attending participating New York City Head Start Centers in Harlem.
 We are enrolling 600 young children along with 600 of their caregivers.